Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 3. **<ins>What I hope to learn from this series:</ins>**

 After you have filled out these three questions, go back to your command line and run the ```git status``` command again.
 Look at the changes from the first time you ran the command to this second time.
+What's different?

 ### <ins>Section 2: Favorites!</ins>